tridactyl/tridactyl/bug-message.md

 Leechblock is another addon that has a legitimate reason to access a restricted page (it hides itself to prevent its uninstallation when activated). {{MORE EXAMPLES}}

-My understanding is that firefox developers do not want to permit content scripts to run on restricted pages because of the possibility of privilege escalation.
+My understanding is that Firefox developers do not want to permit content scripts to run on restricted pages because of the possibility of privilege escalation.
 This is normally bad for two reasons:

 1. Security of the user
 2. Stability of the browser: addons using exposed APIs they shouldn't will break more on updates, etc.